Mogale Mogale: Chief Mogale in Lesotho

 In 1854 the Boers began a siege against Ndebele Chief Mokopane and Chief Mogale had secretly supplied firearms to Mokopane (Makapan).
 With access to firearms, Mokopane fought back and a farmer named Piet Potgieter was shot.
 Later, A BaPo man named Rautiegabo Moerane informed the Boers that it was Mogale that had supplied the firearms.
-Mogale was thus summoned to appear before Vieldkornet Gert Kruger and Hans van Aswegen to explain his role against the Boers, and sensing that they were planning to arrest him for conspiracy and gunrunning, Mogale fled with many followers to seek refuge with Moshoeshoe I I in Lesotho.
+Mogale was thus summoned to appear before Vieldkornet Gert Kruger and Hans van Aswegen to explain his role against the Boers, and sensing that they were planning to arrest him for conspiracy and gunrunning, Mogale fled with many followers to seek refuge with Moshoeshoe I in Lesotho.
 Initially his sons and heir, Moruatona sided with the Boers but later joined his father in Lesotho for years as part of the Generals of King Moshweshwe (history and culture of Bapo and Basotho was cemented during the war against the Boers).

 Chief Mogale and his followers fought the Boers on the side of King Moshoeshoe I in the Free State–Basotho Wars from 1858 till 1862.